Develop your creativity with ephemeral iOS apps

 However, it feels great when it pays off.
 That was the case for an app I designed for the national French election in 2017.
 It went up to 13th in News category on the French App Store.

 That was also the case for a Japan itinerary app I’ve designed which hit tens of thousand downloads worldwide.
 The real win there is when users email you personally with that kind of message:

 Thank you for doing this app… I guess, this is all I have to say.
 Amazing work.

 Through any projects, you need to remember why drives you because it might not take off at all.
-My very last project was related to the crisis hitting France called “Gilets Jaunes”, people striking against the government.
+My very last project was related to the crisis hitting France called “Gilets Jaunes” (Yellow Jackets), people striking against the government.
 Being blocked during my last holidays in France, I created a car crash game where you need to avoid roadblocks.

 It was obviously on a joke side, for people blocked like me.
 However, even with my own customized design based on an open source one, my iOS game never went through: it was too similar to many more on the App Store.
 Overall, it took me less than a day to do and it was really fun, especially to clean my rusty iOS SpriteKit knowledge.

 In conclusion, creating small and ephemeral iOS apps always helped me staying creative with sharp skills while creating new services.